 The Creative Art Therapist gives the clients a different sense of community.
 She will give the women open themes based on that day’s groups.
 They have done drawings and vision boards to explain the expression.

 We have a Research Analyst team.
-They follow up with clients every six months to make sure they're progressing.
-However, most of the clients that signed up were transferred.
+They follow up with clients every six months to ensure they’re progressing.
+However, most of the clients who signed up were transferred.
 So, we are currently planning to connect the clients with a Care Coordinator.
 If any of the clients move, we can then better track them in the future.

 The clients enjoy it.
 They like that there is someone they can talk to in an emergency.
 They also like the resources, extra support, extra outlets, and social support to connect more.